YouTube tech guide and DNS mode settings

-While YouTube access (block or allow) is controlled via SchoolProtect, the safety modes which determine if a specific video plays or not is determined via DNS.
 This page is to help you change between strict and moderate mode within the schools network on your Windows DNS server.
-Follow the instructions below in conjunction with the instructions at youtubemode.lgfl.net, using these addresses as relevant:
+Follow the instructions below in conjunction with the instructions at youtube.lgfl.net and please only make a change if approved by the DSL or Headteacher (refer them to youtube.lgfl.net so they understand the issues and options).

 Strict - DNS server addresses : 172.30.178.53 and 172.30.178.54